Part 1: Heading Home

 “Well, we’ll never know for sure.
 Give it here.”

 Tomas didn’t say thank you; Kari wouldn’t have accepted it.
-He knew, though, she could see the relief on his face through the gathering dark.
+He knew, though, that she could see the relief on his face through the gathering dark.

 Kari stopped walking so abruptly Tomas took two more steps before her quiet intensity penetrated his reverie.
-When he turned to ask why she’d stopped so suddenly, she lifted a finger to her lips, eyes aflame, focused on something past Tomas.
+When he turned to ask why she’d stopped so suddenly, she lifted a finger to her lips, green eyes aflame, focused on something past Tomas.
 She was slowly, quietly removing the pack from her shoulders.
 His eyes widened, though he didn’t know what had put Kari on edge.
 Slowly, he turned to follow her gaze and saw nothing.

 A light breeze sighed through the silent fields of Black Wheat surrounding them.